riken-yokohama-AI-drug/rotamer_frequency/README.md

   - --non_rotameric_def NON_ROTAMERIC_DEF, -n NON_ROTAMERIC_DEF,
                         Specify the rotamer_lib.
   - --is_mutate, -m,  A flag if the input is mutated compated to the reference structure.

+### Positional arguments:
+  - residue_number, Specify the residue_number
+  - model_list, Specify the path to the model list by a text file
+  - xray, Specify the xray

 ### example outputs
   ```text